RomitJain15/Cancer-Classification/README.md

-# Image Classification with ResNet18 (PyTorch)
+# 🧠 Brain Tumor Classification with ResNet18 (PyTorch)

-This project uses a pretrained ResNet18 model from PyTorch's `torchvision` library, fine-tuned to classify images into 4 categories.
-It includes training, evaluation, and loss visualization.
+This project uses a fine-tuned ResNet18 model from PyTorch to classify brain MRI images into four categories:

+- **Glioma**
+- **Meningioma**
+- **Pituitary**
+- **No Tumor**

+It includes data preprocessing, model training, evaluation, loss visualization, and model saving.